 Given the myriad of microbes co-existing in nearly all environments on Earth, we have a limited picture of how microbes function in the context of a community.
-IN particular, how sensitive are microbial relationships to loss-of-function or gain-of-function mutatations?
+In particular, how sensitive are microbial relationships to loss-of-function or gain-of-function mutatations?
 Does the poly-microbial environment select for genetic robustness?
-I try and explore these questions using model systems of bacterial cooperation and antagonism.
-For instance, in a recent study we found that different types of interactions (cooperation, unidirectional crossfeeding, and competition) result in different patterns of sensitivity to metabolic loss-of-function.
+We try and explore these questions using model systems of bacterial cooperation and antagonism.
+For instance, in a recent study, in collaboration with Will Harcombe (U of MN), we found that different types of interactions (cooperation, unidirectional crossfeeding, and competition) result in different patterns of sensitivity to metabolic loss-of-function.
 Interestingly, competition appears to be most senstitive to loss-of-function, despite the perceived delicacy of mutualistic behavior.

 Physiology and molecular genetics of Acidobacteria

-Acidobacteria are an understudied bacterial phyla, despite their ubiquity and abundant in soil environments.
-In large part, this is due to the difficulty in isolating and cultivating these bacteria under laboratory.
-My lab is engaged in an effort to develop genetic tools study the physiology of Acidobacteria.
+What are the keys to the ecological success of Acidobacteria?
+Acidobacteria are ubiquitous and abundant in soil environments, yet we know very litte about them.
+In large part, this is due to the difficulty in isolating and cultivating these bacteria under laboratory conditions.
+One path towards understanding this phylum and the their ecological role in soils is to study culturable species.
+My lab is currently engaged in an effort to develop genetic tools to study the physiology and metabolism of these soil dwelling microbes.
 Likewise, we are actively sequencing numerous Acidobacteria genomes in an effort to understand the genetic and catabolic diversity of the Acidobacteria phylum.

 Current Lab Members

 - Silpi Thota - Ph.D.
 2019 / Post-doctoral Researcher